airbytehq/airbyte/docs/understanding-airbyte/jobs.md

 ## Deployment Types

-Up to now, the term 'processes' has been used loosely.
-This section will describe this in more detail.
+Until now, the term 'processes' has been used loosely.
+This section will describe distinctions in the way processes are implemented.

 Airbyte offers two deployment types.
 The underlying process implementations differ accordingly.

 1. The Docker deployment - Each process is a local process backed by a Docker container.
-As all processes are local, process communication is per standard unix pipes.
+As all processes are local and process communication is per standard unix pipes.
-2. The Kubernetes deployment - Each process is a backed by a Kubernetes pod.
+2. The Kubernetes deployment - Each process is backed by a Kubernetes pod.
 As Kubernetes does not make process-locality guarantees, Airbyte has implemented mechanisms to hide the remote process execution.
-   See [this blogpost](https://airbyte.com/blog/scaling-data-pipelines-kubernetes) for more details.
+   See our [blog post on scaling data pipelines](https://airbyte.com/blog/scaling-data-pipelines-kubernetes) for more details.

 ### Decoupling Worker and Job Processes

-Workers being responsible for all non-connector-related job operations means multiple jobs are operationally dependent on a single worker process.
+The fact that workers are responsible for all non-connector-related job operations means multiple jobs are operationally dependent on a single worker process.

 There are two downsides to this:

-1. Any issues to the parent worker process affects all job processes launched by the worker.
+1. Any issues impacting the parent worker process affect all job processes launched by the worker.
-2. Unnecessary complexity of vertically scaling the worker process to deal with IO and processing requirements from multiple jobs.
+2. Added complexity as a result of vertically scaling the worker process to deal with IO and processing requirements from multiple jobs.

-This gives us a potentially brittle system component that can be operationally tricky to manage.
+This gives us a potentially brittle system component that can be operationally challenging to manage.
 For example, since redeploying Airbyte terminates all worker processes, all running jobs are also terminated.

-The Container Orchestrator was introduced to solve this.
+We introduced the Container Orchestrator to solve this problem.
+This solution is available for Airbyte Kubernetes.
+However, users running Airbyte Docker should be aware of the above pitfalls.

 #### Container Orchestrator